kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 ## Grakn Java API

-Inside the `lib` directory of mindmaps.zip are the jars you will need to develop with mindmaps.
+Inside the `lib` directory of Grakn.zip are the jars you will need to develop with Grakn.

 If you would like to start developing with minimal effort you can integrate the jar file, e.g.
 `graql-shell-0.2.1-jar-with-dependencies.jar` into your project.
 This however may be a bit inflexible as all dependencies are compiled in.

-If you would like more flexibility, in the `lib` directory all the mindmaps jars are provided with no dependencies.
+If you would like more flexibility, in the `lib` directory all the Grakn jars are provided with no dependencies.
 Using these would require you to use Maven to acquire the other dependencies.